tranvansang/express-authenticators/README.md

 - `callback({pop}: {pop(): string | undefined}, rawQuery: string)`:
     - Input: `pop` is a function that returns the token from the request session.
 This token is required to validate the authentication.
-    - Input: `query` is the query string from the callback url.
+    - Input: `rawQuery` is the query string from the callback url, the query may or may not contain the leading `?` character (internally, we use `URLSearchParams` which handles this automatically).
     - Output: the token payload returned from the provider.
 For `OAuth` providers, this is `{token: string, secret: string}`.
 For `OAuth2` providers, the payload is the JSON-parsed response from the provider which usually contains the token for further request.